thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 ## Widgets Library (Bundles)

 Widgets are grouped into widget bundles according to their purposes.
+Some widgets can be found in multiple packages simultaneously.
+For example, the Alarm Count widget can be found in the Alarm Widgets bundle and the Count Widgets bundle.

 There are System-level and Tenant-level Widgets bundles.
 Initial ThingsBoard installation comes with a basic set of system-level Widgets bundles.

 System level bundles can be managed by a **System administrator** and are available for use by any tenant in the system.
 Tenant level bundles can be managed by a **Tenant administrator** and are available for use only by this tenant and his customers.
 You can always implement and add your widgets by following this [guide](/docs/{{docsPrefix}}user-guide/contribution/widgets-development/).

+To find the widget you need among all the widget bundles, you can use the search function.

+{% include images-gallery.html imageCollection="wl-bundle" %}

+You can also find the widget you need by its name on the "Widgets" tab.
+Here, all available widgets are listed by default in alphabetical order.

 {% include images-gallery.html imageCollection="wl" %}